survivejs/maintenance-book/manuscript/packaging/01-where-to-start.md

 Depending on what you are doing, original licensing can become problematic.
 This applies particularly to so called copyleft (or viral) licenses which include GPL and AGPL (a stricter variant) which put restrictions on the usage.

-Sometimes the original author or authors are willing to transfer the project to you if you ask.
-If you are serious about maintaining, doing this can be a good option for forking.
+Often the original author is willing to transfer the project to you if you ask.
+If you are serious about maintaining, doing this can be a good alternative to forking.
 You can offer to maintain or fund the project so that it goes forward.

 Forking is more expensive than contributing towards a thriving project but it's a worthwhile option.
 Sometimes you cannot find a package that fits your problem and this is when you have to develop your own.

+T> Learn different licensing options: [The Legal Side of Open Source](https://opensource.guide/legal/) and [Open-Source Licensing For Dummies](http://www.binpress.com/blog/2013/06/21/open-source-licensing-for-dummies/).

 ## Developing Your Own Package